mudita/MuditaOS/harmony_changelog.md

 * Added setting onboarding year to build date year
 * Added low battery notification on the home screen
 * Added low battery notification before using the application
+* Added entering WFI when CPU is idle to reduce power consumption
+* Added switching SDRAM to self-refresh before entering WFI for further power consumption reduction

 ### Changed / Improved